 (2) A person must not, without lawful authority, remove a child from the child’s place of residence.

-Penalty: $12 000 and imprisonment for one year.
+Penalty: a fine of $12 000 and imprisonment for one year.

 (3) A person must not, without lawful authority, counsel, induce or assist a child to leave the child’s place of residence.

-Penalty: $12 000 and imprisonment for one year.
+Penalty: a fine of $12 000 and imprisonment for one year.

 (4) Subsections (2) and (3) apply whether the conduct constituting the offence is carried out wholly within or wholly outside the State or partly within and partly outside the State.